 Working Papers

-The Cost of Clarity: Tradeoffs to Public Investments in Rural Diagnostic Care JMP
+The Cost of Clarity: Tradeoffs to Public Investments in Rural Diagnostic Care (Job Market Paper)

 Abstract